ahlstromcj/seq66/README.md

         *   Major cleanup and neatening of header files.
         *   Updated almost all settings to use "name = variable" convention to improve readability.
         *   Fixes made to the sample Launchpad Mini 'ctrl' files.
+Also added a "Quit" command, especially useful in a headless run.
+        *   Added 8 "Alt" MIDI Control Out values to support special cases not covered by the concrete set of control-out values.
-        *   Minor bugs and regressions fixed.
+        *   Minor bugs and regressions fixed along the way.
+        *   Now loop-edit key will create a new sequence if slot is empty.
     *   Version 0.94.0:
         *   Major improvements to the stability of MIDI control of playlists.
         *   Added Phrygian scale thanks to user WinkoErades.